kristalz/Computational_methods_Informatics/README.md

 ![ed_employ_region](https://github.com/kristalz/BIS634/blob/main/Images/ed_employ_region.png)

-We can see that more employed repsonders are diagnosed with hypertension, especially in the South and Midwest regions.
+We could see that more employed repsonders were diagnosed with hypertension, especially in the South and Midwest regions.

 Then I faceted the graph by education levels:

 ![facet_by_ed](https://github.com/kristalz/BIS634/blob/main/Images/facet_by_ed.png)

-Again, more repsonders who are employed are diagnosed with hypertension in the South and Midwest regions.
-Hypertension seems to be more prevalent in those who have higher educational degrees.
+Again, more repsonders who were employed are diagnosed with hypertension in the South and Midwest regions.
+Hypertension seemed to be more prevalent in those who had higher educational degrees.

 4. Visualize hypertension diagnose prevalence by prediabetes, diabetes, hypercholemia, smoking status, and levels of depression